10cars/Icosphere/README.md

-Demo/Tutorial on how to programmatically draw an Icosphere.
+Demo/Tutorial on how to programmatically draw an Icosphere on Android using OpenGL ES.

 What you get:
 - adjustable levels of refinement